Sim2Team/Sim2Editor-Core/cpp/README.md

 # Sim2Editor - CPlusPlus Compressed Cores

 Here you'll find C++ variants of the Sim2Editor **Game Boy Advance** and the **Nintendo DS** Core.
 Both are separate for special version use.
-If you want to use both, Game Boy Advance and Nintendo DS versions into a single Core, i'd recommend using the Core of the `cpp` branch.
-It isn't compressed, but honestly there isn't really a need for that.

 ## Notes about the Cores

 * Both Cores require C++17 or above to compile.

 * Both Cores are NOT THREAD-SAFE!!!
 So don't even try to use the same things on multiple threads or you may have problems.
-I personally don't care about Thread-Safety for Save Editor Cores and I also never will.

 * Make sure to read the Header of the `cpp` file of the Core for more information.